-- i.
+- a) A shellfish license holder conducting subtidal harvesting who places harvested oysters directly in refrigeration on the vessel is not subject to the maximum hours to refrigeration in the table (at 1) above.
+However, the shellfish license holder shall: - i.
 Maintain a NJDOH approved refrigeration unit; - ii.
-Notify the NJDEP's Division of Fish and Wildlife, Bureau of Law Enforcement Marine Region, at njdfwcommercialnotify@dep.nj.gov or 609-748-2050 prior to June 1 that the harvester will be using, on the vessel, refrigeration that is approved by the NJDOH; and - iii.
-Fly a flag that is a minimum size of 18 inches by 18 inches, orange, and bearing a black diagonal stripe.

-2. INTERTIDAL HARVEST
+Notify the NJDEP's Division of Fish and Wildlife, Bureau of Law Enforcement Marine Region, at nidfwcommercialnotify@dep.nj.gov or 609-748-2050 prior to June 1 that the harvester will be using, on the vessel, refrigeration that is approved by the NJDOH; and - iii.
+Fly a flag that is a minimum size of 18 inches by 18 inches, orange, and bearing a black diagonal stripe. - 2.
+INTERTIDAL HARVEST